kubernetes-sigs/descheduler/docs/proposals/zone-aware-nodefit.md

    can fit the pod (resource requests, nodeSelector, taints).
 3. Skips eviction of the pod if no single target zone individually has capacity.

-This is a **strict superset** of `TopologyBalanceNodeFit`'s existing check: any pod that fails the zone-aware check would also fail the aggregate check (or vice versa only when two partial zones together sum to one fitting slot, which is not a valid scheduling destination).
+This is **strictly more restrictive** than `TopologyBalanceNodeFit`'s existing check.
+Enabling `ZoneAwareNodeFit` prevents some evictions that `TopologyBalanceNodeFit` alone would permit: specifically, when no individual under-loaded zone has a node with enough capacity to fit the pod, but the union of nodes across all under-loaded zones contains a fitting node.
+In that case the aggregate check passes while the zone-aware check blocks the eviction, avoiding churn from a pod being rescheduled to a zone that cannot actually accommodate it independently.

 ## API